yuvrajverma25/HackSquad2023-sangwan/README.md

 # Hacktoberfest2021
-Beginner friendly repo to push PRs for Hacktoberfest
+A Beginner friendly repo to push PRs for Hacktoberfest2021

 ### How to contribute?
+* Fork this repo
+* Create a new file in "Contributions" folder
-Just send a PR with any code snippet you like corresponding to their respective folders.
+* Add any code in any language you like
+* Push PR
+* Follow Developer & Star the repo
+* All done!